WDAqua/Qanary-question-answering-components/qanary_component-REL-RELNLIOD/README.md

-# NER Text Razor
+# REL RELNLIOD

 ## Description

-Receives a textual question forwards it to the API of Text Razor, gets back recognized entities and stores them.
+Receives a textual question forwards it to some local API, gets back recognized DBpedia relations and stores them.

 ## Input specification